rpdelaney/l4d2-tourney-rules/rules.md

 team, and the admins or casters.

 #####5.3 Casting
-The players agree that the matches may be casted according to the usual process.
+The competitors agree that the matches may be casted according to the usual process.
 Access to mumble servers for ‘war rooms’ is appreciated but not required.